Colimits of internal categories: Examples and future work

 \begin{proof} Examine the proof of the existence of coequalisers in \cite[Proposition 3.10]{maietti2010joyal}.
 This process uses coproducts, list objects, pullbacks, image factorisation and a quotient by an equivalence relation.
 All of these are preserved by any functor between list-arithmetic pretoposes.
 Moreover, all of these conditions are local, and so are preserved by slicing.
 Therefore, these steps are preserved by pullback. \end{proof}

 A class of examples of list-arithmetic pretoposes are given by the the syntactic category for any univalent universes of dependent type theory that satisfies axiom K and are closed under the empty type, unit type, sum types, dependent sum types, propositional truncations, quotient sets, and parameterised natural numbers type.
-Conversely, any list-arithmetic pretopos is a model of extensional Martin-L\"{o}f type theory \cite{streicher1993investigations}.
+Conversely, any list-arithmetic pretopos gives a model of Martin-L\"{o}f type theory which satisfies UIP \cite{streicher1993investigations}.
 Maietti proposes that list-arithmetic pretoposes are a suitable setting to formulate Joyal's arithemtic universes \cite{maietti2010joyal}, and one can formulate many logical (in)completeness theorems internally to them.